vbhat1976/terraform-workshop/exercises/03/README.md

 # Exercise #3: Plans and Applies

-So now we are actually going to get into it and creat some infrastructure!
+So now we are actually going to get into it and create some infrastructure!
 For this exercise, we are going to:

 1. Initialize our project directory (i.e., this exercise directory)
 1. Run a plan to understand why planning makes sense, and should always be a part of your terraform flow